 Interestingly, they also considered San Carlos as a secondary airstrip location.
 The airstrip had one runway at 600m long and two at 400m.

-To protect the airstrip, 1 Platoon (H Company, 3rd Marine Infantry Battalion), arrived a few days later and the small Falklands Islands Government ship Forrester was used to bring in fuel, ammunition and other supplies.
+To protect the airstrip, 1 Platoon (H Company, 3rd Marine Infantry Battalion), arrived a few days later and the small Falklands Islands Government ship Forrester was used to bring in fuel, ammunition, and other supplies.
 Over the next few days, a squadron of T-34C Mentor’s arrived.
-In total, there was approximately 150 Argentine personnel at the airstrip.
+In total, there were approximately 150 Argentine personnel at the airstrip.

 After the attacks on Goose Green on May 1st, the Air Force Pucara’s were transferred to Pebble Island although a few days later the runway was waterlogged by heavy rain.
 After a heavy frost on the 7th, the T-34’s conducted an armed recce patrol.